tomaszpionka/google-cloud/README.md

 # google-cloud

-Set of scripts to make using BigQuery with Python scripts easier.
+Set of scripts to make using BigQuery with Python easier.

 ## Prerequisites